MitchDuke/Ali_Tracks/README.md

 ### Known Bugs

+-   There was a bug which would cause an internal server issue when the update goal button was clicked without any value in the input field, this was rectified by adding a function to catch any button miss clicks as well as if there is no value in the input field the button is disabled.
 -   There might be occasional connectivity issues with the database, which are being monitored and addressed.

 ## Deployment